praizerema/Praizerema/README.md

 ### Hi there 👋!
 I'm Praise, welcome to my GitHub Account.
 <hr>

-👩‍💻 I am a Full-stack developer with a degree in Electrical Engineering.
+👩‍💻 I am a Full-stack developer.

 <!--
 **praizerema/Praizerema** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.